markmoxon/elite-source-code-nes/README.md

 eb5e8763      16  eb5e8763      16   Yes   header.bin
 ```

-All the compiled binaries match the originals, so we know we are producing the same final game as the release version.
+All the compiled binaries match the originals, so we know we are producing the same final game as the PAL variant.

 ### Log files